Managing Users & Access Permissions

 webKnossos offers a built-in user management system to administer different user roles and permissions.

 The root entity in webKnossos is an organization.
-You will create one when setting up webKnossos.
-This organization will contain all your users, datasets, annotations, and other data.
-Organizations are isolated.
-You are not allowed to see data from organizations other than your own and members from other organizations will not be able to see data from your organization.
+You will create one when setting up webKnossos or when signing up for an account on webKnossos.org.
+An organization contains all your users, datasets, annotations, and other data.
+Organizations are isolated from each other.
+You are not allowed to see data from organizations other than your own.
+Members from other organizations will not be able to see data from your organization.

 Access Rights / Roles